-The oak wood is one of the most used in carpentry and joinery, both for its durability and its aesthetics.
+Oak wood is one of the most widely used in carpentry and cabinetmaking, both for its durability and for its warmth and elegance.

-Oak has been used for centuries in the construction of furniture, flooring and structures, thanks to its excellent properties.
+Oak has been used for centuries in the construction of furniture, barrels, floors, and structures, thanks to its excellent properties.

 The main characteristics of oak wood and its most common uses are described below.